 - Curry shook off a rough first half (eight points on 2-of-9 shooting) and to deliver a sublime final two quarters, scoring 27 points (on 10-of-14 shooting) and dishing out four assists after halftime.
 The 38-year-old star showed why he was determined to return this season after a persistent right knee injury caused him to miss 27 consecutive games, as Monte Poole of NBC Sports Bay Area writes.
 “This is why Steph came back,” Kerr told reporters in Inglewood.
 “So, everybody out there who thought Steph should have taken the rest of the year off, this is what he does!
 This is who he is!
 If he can compete, he’s going to compete.
 And it was just incredible to watch.”

 - Curry and Green had plenty of help to win Wednesday’s game, with Gui Santos (20 points, six rebounds, five assists), Kristaps Porzingis (20 points, five rebounds five assists, two blocks) and Al Horford all delivering in key moments.
-Horford’s contributions may have been the most unexpected, per Nick Friedell of The Athletic — the veteran big man was 0-for-3 from three-point range entering the fourth quarter, when he converted all four of his attempts.
+Horford’s contributions may have been the most unexpected, per Nick Friedell of The Athletic — the veteran big man was 0-for-3 from three-point range entering the fourth quarter, then converted all four of his attempts down the stretch.
 “Steph was in my ear,” said Horford, who returned to action from a calf strain with two games left in the regular season.
 “Draymond was in my ear the whole time, giving me that confidence and letting me know that I do that, that I’m capable of (that).
 And for me, that was a special moment that I shared with them there, and with our season on the line, it was pretty fitting.”

 - Porzingis is listed as questionable for Friday’s game due to right ankle soreness (Twitter link via Slater).
 The impending free agent center was “limping a bit” after Wednesday’s victory, Slater writes.